Princess Tsuguko of Takamado: 20112013

+20142019

+On 14 February 2014 Princess Tsuguko attended the Japan Grand Prix International Orchid Festival 2014 at the Tokyo Dome, in Tokyo.
+On the occasion, she met Wasantha Karannagoda, then-Ambassador of Sri Lanka to Japan.
+On 13 December 2014, The Princess attended the finals of the 94th Emperor's Cup All-Japan Soccer Championship Tournament at Nissan Stadium in Yokohama, Kanagawa Prefecture, awarding the winning team and congratulating the players.

+In March 2015, the Princess and her mother met Crown Prince Frederik and his wife Crown Princess Mary of Denmark during their state visit to Japan and attended some official events with them, such as the opening ceremony of the exhibition "The Spiritual Greenland" at Hillside Forum in Daikanyama.
 In May 2015, she visited Watari Town, Watari District, Miyagi Prefecture, which had been damaged because of the 2011 Tōhoku earthquake and tsunami, with her mother Hisako.
 She visited and inspected the 2nd Regional Coast Guard Headquarters of the Japan Coast Guard.
 After that, she also visited the Marine Rescue Miyagi, the regional organization of Marine Rescue Japan (her mother Hisako officiates as honorary president), laid flowers to the victims and gave a message of sympathy to the members.
+Between 1 August and 2 August 2015, Princess Tsuguko visited Ishikawa Prefecture to attend the 43rd All Japan Amateur Orchestra Festival, which was held at Ishikawa New Grand Hotel, in Ishikawa; she also gave a speech during the evening reception and attended the closing ceremony.

 In January 2018, she succeeded her mother as "Honorary President of the All Japan Archery Federation" and the following month, in February, she became "Honorary Chairman of the Japan Squash Association".
 Since then she has taken part in events organized by these organizations.

-Princess Tsuguko attended the "Japan Grand Prix International Orchid and Flower Show" at the Tokyo Dome stadium, Tokyo on 15 February 2019.
-On 28 April 2019, she attended a ceremony to unveil the completion of the "Yume no Shima Park" archery range in a Tokyo district, and being patroness of the "All Japan Archery Federation", she gave a speech and spoke to those present.
-On 27 and 28 February 2021, Princess Tsuguko attended the "Kyoto Congress Youth Forum", in Kyoto.
-She read her opening speech.
-The Princess attended the "1st Global Youth Forum for a Culture of Lawfulness" in Tokyo on 9 and 10 October 2021.